IRSDC invites e-RFP for Bijwasan railway station development

-New Delhi, April 10 (IANS) The Indian Railway Stations Development Corporation Ltd. (IRSDC) has invited e-Request for Proposal (RFP) for leasing of land parcel for mixed-use development as a part of Bijwasan railway station development project.
+New Delhi: The Indian Railway Stations Development Corporation Ltd. (IRSDC) has invited e-Request for Proposal (RFP) for leasing of land parcel for mixed-use development as a part of Bijwasan railway station development project.

 The IRSDC in a statement said that the total land area available for mixed used development is 18,000 square meter and is available for bidders on lease hold rights basis for a period up to 99 years.
 The approximate Built-Up Area (BUA) allowed for development is 50,233 square meter.